 There are simple ways to reduce the amount of fat you eat.
 First, remove visible fat from food before you cook it.
 The skin on your chicken, the fat on your steak?
 Yeah, they taste good going down, but they will stop your heart.

 Don't add fat to foods.
 Most food, unless you are eating steamed vegetables or grains, has some amount of fat already in it.
 Develop a taste for the flavor of the food, not the flavor of the fat.

-Yes, butter tastes good.
-But, it is not good for you.
-If you can't get yourself to stop eating it entirely, then use less.
+Butter tastes good, but it is not good for you.
+If you can't get yourself to stop eating it entirely, try using less.
 Most of us slather too much butter on our bread.
 Try cutting it way back, and see if you can enjoy the taste of food, without the fat.